tosc-rs/mnemos/README.md

 Oh it is!
 Egregiously!
 See the reviews below:

-> "this code is like a fractal footgun forest
+> "this code is like a fractal footgun forest"
 >
 > - [@dirbaio]